Information on some of the major athletic facilities belonging to the University of Tokyo can be found on this page.

 The University of Tokyo’s health and athletic accommodations, known collectively as “Sportia,” are facilities situated in lush natural environments which can be used for class and club camps, training and other events.
 There are a total of four accommodation facilities; two in Shizuoka Prefecture (Heda and Shimokamo), one in Yamanashi Prefecture (Yamanaka) and one in Nagano Prefecture (Norikura).
 Sportia Heda is on a beachfront property with pleasant sea breezes.
 Sportia Shimokamo is located on the southern part of the Izu Peninsula, giving it a sunny, tropical feel.
 The Yamanaka Dormitory–Naito Seminar House is at the foot of Mt.
 Fuji and surrounded by forests and lakes.
 Finally, nestled into the side of Mt.
 Norikura in the Japan Alps sits the picturesque mountain hut Sportia Norikura.
 All of these facilities are perfect locations at which to relax your mind and body.

 Students, faculty members, staff and alumni may stay at these accommodations at very reasonable rates that start at ¥1,500 per night.
-To use these facilities, at least one person in your group must be a member of the Sports Association of the University of Tokyo (with the exception of the Yamanaka Dormitory–Naito Seminar House).
+To use these facilities, at least one person in your group must be a member of the Athletic Foundation of the University of Tokyo (with the exception of the Yamanaka Dormitory–Naito Seminar House).